KyonQi/KyonQi/README.md

 - 👋 Hi, I’m @KyonQi
-- 👀 A sophomore in BIT, trying to learn something intriguing
+- 👀 A junior in BIT, trying to learn something intriguing
 - 📫 Welcome to reach me by kyonqi@foxmail.com

 <!---